newchuyalong/libgdx-learning/Gradle-on-the-Commandline.md

 ### Common problems
 (Confirmed) AVG - When running gradlew desktop:dist antivirus will cause this to fail.
 Add an exception to your antivirus to allow access.
 ### Debugging Projects

+## Tweaking

+You may be like me and wish to have the output jar from the dist task.
+Gradle seems to name it as the name of the directory and a version number, which is in my case, desktop-1.0.
+You may also wish to have each build have a unique version/build date of some kind, do as follows:

+In the root project build.gradle, add:

+    def getDate() {
+        def date = new Date()
+        def formattedDate = date.format('yyyyMMddHHmmss')
+        return formattedDate
+    }

+(at top level)

+Within allprojects{}, add: 'version = "0.1-build-" + getDate()'

+Within the desktop target add this within task dist(type: Jar) { }...

+'baseName = "myproject"'

+I'm sure there are better ways, but it took me a while to get together that info and then get it to work/figure out where to put it.
+You will now have a jar file in your desktop/libs, named something like 'project-0.1-build-20150120033412.jar' which makes distribution a lot easier and more trackable, less conflicts etc.